 In this article, I will be telling you about the product life cycle of an Apple iPhone.
 I will also be sharing with you a product life cycle of an Apple iPhone PDF.

 This PDF will tell you about how companies can benefit by understanding the product life cycle and how can they price accordingly.
-The product life cycle of Apple iPhone is also used as an example in the article.
+The product life cycle of an Apple iPhone is also used as an example in the article.

-Before I tell you about the product life cycle of Apple iPhone, let me tell you a bit about what is a Product.
+Before I tell you about the product life cycle of an Apple iPhone, let me tell you a bit about what is a Product.

 Being a marketer, you may know what a Product is.

 Also Read: Product Life Cycle of Apple iPod

 ‘Product’ is the most crucial part of the marketing mix.
 It is the first P of the marketing mix.
 To understand what a product is, one must realize the fact that a product is a mortal.